 If you do wish to consider this option, then it is imperative that you seek specialist advice.

-When a marriage breaks down, most people’s immediate attention turns to whether they will financially be able to survive a break-up of the family assets and whether they will have sufficient funds to be able to house themselves, meet their monthly bills and needs in retirement.
+When a marriage breaks down, most people’s immediate attention turns to whether they will financially be able to survive a break-up of the family assets and whether they will have sufficient funds to be able to house themselves and meet their monthly bills and needs in retirement.

 We appreciate and understand that no two families are the same and that a one-size-fits-all approach will rarely provide a satisfactory outcome.
-We work with you and your other professional advisers to ensure that no stone is left unturned.
+Our divorce solicitors work with you and your other professional advisers to ensure that no stone is left unturned.

 It was once said that co-parenting is not a competition.
 It’s a collaboration of two homes working together with the best interest of the child at heart.
-Unfortunately, there are occasions when this sentiment becomes lost and disputes may arise about who and where a child will live, how much time they will spend with a parent or other person who they do not live.
+Unfortunately, there are occasions when this sentiment becomes lost and disputes may arise about who and where a child will live, and how much time they will spend with a parent or other person with whom they do not live.

 If these arrangements cannot be agreed on, whether through correspondence or mediation then it may be necessary to apply to the court for orders deciding these issues.

-Until this date, divorce had to by supported by one of five evidential grounds: adultery; unreasonable behaviour; desertion; two-years separation with both sides giving their consent, or five years separation.
+Until this date, divorce had to be supported by one of five evidential grounds: adultery; unreasonable behaviour; desertion; two-year separation with both sides giving their consent, or five years separation.

-Whilst the new rules will certainly ensure that divorces are commenced on more amicable grounds, we have always prided ourselves on taking a pragmatic, non-adversarial approach to the commencement of divorce proceedings in any event, ensuring that conflict between divorcing couples is kept to an absolute minimum.
+Whilst the new rules will certainly ensure that divorces are commenced on more amicable grounds, our divorce solicitors have always prided ourselves on taking a pragmatic, non-adversarial approach to the commencement of divorce proceedings, in any event, ensuring that conflict between divorcing couples is kept to an absolute minimum.

 Problems can seem unsurmountable, with uncertain or potentially devastating outcomes, but we’ve got your back.